-Born in East Chicago, Indiana, Maria Tomasula is an active part of the Chicago art scene.
-She received a Bachelor of Fine Arts degree from the University of Illinois at Chicago, and then continued her education at Northwestern University, where she earned a Masters degree in Fine Arts.
-She is currently Professor of Art at the University of Notre Dame.
+Born and raised in Chicago, Maria Tomasula is an active part of the Chicago art scene.
+She received a Bachelor of Fine Arts degree from the University of Illinois at Chicago, and then continued her education at Northwestern University, where she earned a Masters in Fine Arts.
+She is currently a Professor of Painting and Drawing at the University of Notre Dame.

 With striking color and theatrical compositions, Tomasula’s artwork is influenced by an aesthetic of the Mexican diaspora, especially of altar painting, as well as by ‘new materialist’ writers.
 As an artist she seeks to create images that give visual form to the elusive sensation of being, of embodiment, and of relation with the world.
 She brings simple objects such as fruit and flowers together to create metaphorical, poetic works.
 The seemingly inanimate objects take on the vibrancy of evocative, sensual characteristics.